(For a quick update on recent posts and other blog news, see here.)

 Arazlam then declares that everything we’ve just seen was a flash forward, and that it’s time to flash back.
 Kyle told to me that he hates the fact that this game opens with a flash-forward, since it introduces you to Delita as a Jerkface well before you’re introduced to Delita as… you know… a person, spoiling what could have been a big twist.
 Since I’m writing this well after the flash-forward, I find I agreed with Kyle, but you can decide for yourself.

 We were at the Royal Military “Akademy” at Gariland, where the nobility sends its children to learn how to fight and perform battle magic.
 Oh, pardon me, it’s “magick” in Ivalice.
-The Akademy is treated like a sort of reserve military unit of the Order of the Northern Sky that was mentioned earlier, so these teen children of the surviving rich are basically going to be sent out to fight the fallen nobility in their newly impoverished lives as highwaymen and women.
+The Akademy is treated like a sort of reserve military unit of the Order of the Northern Sky that was mentioned earlier, so these teens, who are children of the surviving rich, are basically going to be sent out to fight the fallen nobility in their newly impoverished lives as highwaymen and women.
 That’s how you grow up, kids!

 Battle 02: Gariland